Arashkhajooei/OOP_DataAnalysis/README.md

 1. Clone this repository to your local machine.
 2. Install the required dependencies (see [Dependencies](#dependencies)).
 3. Ensure that the `dataset_orders.csv` file is in the project directory or adjust the file path accordingly.
+(For the security purposes the dataset is not available to download, you can use your own data)
 4. Run the `EDA_class.py` script.

 ## Dependencies